GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/04.631-640/02.Closer-to-Thee,-My-Father,-Draw-Me/docs.md

 Fain would I feel Thine arms around me,
 And count my wanderings o'er.

-Refrain:
-Closer with the cords of love,
-Draw me to Thyself above;
-Closer draw me,
-To Thyself above.

 3.
 Closer by Thy sweet Spirit draw me
 Till I am all like Thee;
 Quicken, refine, and wash, and cleanse me,
 Till I am pure and free.

-Refrain:
-Closer with the cords of love,
-Draw me to Thyself above;
-Closer draw me,
-To Thyself above.

 ```